gojuno/composer/README.md

 ## Usage

-Composer shipped as jar, to run it you need JVM 1.8+: java -jar composer-latest-version.jar options.
+Composer shipped as jar, to run it you need JVM 1.8+: `java -jar composer-latest-version.jar options`.

 #### Supported options